 Skip to content

-OKR Examples: Objectives and Key Results Templates
+OKR Examples: 25+ Real Objectives and Key Results for Product Teams [2026]

-What are OKRs?
+What Are OKRs?

 OKRs (Objectives and Key Results) is a goal-setting framework where you pair an inspiring Objective with 3-5 measurable Key Results.
 Objectives are qualitative (“what”), Key Results are quantitative (“how we measure”).